eltoroit/montreal25/@ELTOROIT/#Documents/UseCases/UC-INT-001-01B.md

     5. Show me the price history for property [PropertyId].
     6. List the most recent price changes for today.
     7. Show me the properties that have had a price reduction this week.
+    8. Find the price history for the properties in [City]